 Contrast or Calm?

 A great wall paint color will either contrast with your wood tones to help them stand out or calm them down so that they soften and blend.
-For example, a pretty beige might harmonize with orange-toned wood (similar hue families on the color wheel), whereas a soft gray-blue would offer more contrast and drama (opposite hue families).
+For example, a pretty beige might harmonize with orange-toned wood (similar hue families on the color wheel).
+On the other hand, a soft gray-blue would offer more contrast and drama (opposite hue families).
 Both are beautiful, but they’re two completely different vibes.
 Generally speaking, when you’re staging or preparing a home for sale, keep large-scale color choices toned down and harmonious.
-This is because it helps visually enlarge the space, and it gives potential buyers a more neutral canvas to envision the home as their own.
+This is because it helps visually enlarge the space.
+It also gives potential buyers a more neutral canvas to envision the home as their own.
 It’s also what makes neutral paint a great choice for pairing with wood trim. *If you’re not planning to sell your home, you may want to explore more dramatic paint color options than you’ll find in this article.

 This beautiful living room is a great example of a wall paint color that beautifully accents and contrasts with the wood trim.
 (Orange and blue are opposites on the color wheel, so it’s achieving the desired effect).
 Perfect for a homeowner who loves bright colors!
 If you’re planning to sell your home, however, this much contrast and drama are typically too overwhelming for buyers.
 Homeowners prepping for a home sale should opt for a more neutral, blended palette in order to appeal to the greatest number of potential buyers.